eea/eea.uberlisting/README.txt

 ================
 `EEA Uberlisting`_  enhances and extends the listing layouts capabilities of Plone.

-| It provides a set of attractive listing templates which can be applied
+| It provides a set of attractive listing templates which can be applied to any
-| to any folderish content type in  Plone.
+  folderish content type in Plone.
 |
-| By default it adds a single **uberlisting_view** view method to the **Folder** Content Type, which gives   the web visitor the ability to switch the listing view with the views that are available for that Content Type, instead of having a fixed one.
+| By default it adds a single **uberlisting_view** view method to the **Folder**
+  Content Type, which when set as the default View gives the web visitor the ability to switch between the      views that are available for that Content Type, instead of having a fixed one, all from the same template.
+|

-By default this package also comes with the following listing templates which can be used as listing templates:
+| This package also comes with the following listing templates which can be used
+  as listing templates:

   * subfolder view: summary view of sub-folders and its top content (2-level view)
   * tabs view: folder overview with tabs